iluwatar/java-design-patterns/bridge/README.md

 hammer.unwield();
 // The hammer is wielded.
 // The item begins to glow faintly.
-// The hammer is swinged.
+// The hammer is swung.
-// The item flies and strikes the enemies finally returning to owner's hand.
+// The item flies and strikes the enemies finally returning to the owner's hand.
 // The hammer is unwielded.
 // The item's glow fades.
 ```